finos/tracdap/doc/deployment/authentication.rst

       users.url: local_users.p12
       users.key: local_users_key

-    authentication:

-      provider:
-        protocol: basic

-Before you can use the TRAC user database, you will need to initialize it and add at least one user.
-The auth-tool utility will let you do this.
+You will need to initialize the user database and add at least one user.
+The *auth-tool* utility will let you do this.
 The add_user command is interactive and will ask for details to create a user.
+You can remove users later using the *delete_user* command.

 .. tab-set::